kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/kss_implementation.md

 - Internal axes always appear in `<AK>`, with attributes `A1`…`An`.
 - External axes appear in `<EK>`, with attributes `E1`…`En` (omitted when there are none).
+- Internal joint velocities are omitted by default and are only transmitted when `include_velocity_values=true`.
+- External joint velocities are omitted by default and are only transmitted when `include_ext_velocity_values=true`.
+- Internal joint torques are omitted by default and are only transmitted when `include_torque_values=true`.
+- External joint torques are omitted by default and are only transmitted when `include_ext_torque_values=true`.
 - GPIO commands appear in `<GPIO>` (omitted when none are configured).
 - IPOC is always last.